City-of-Helsinki/drupal-hdbt/README.md

 ### GitHub Actions

 The visual regression tests are run against every "Ready to review" pull request by default.

+#### Known issues

+Image styles fail to load after Actions cache flush.

+Tests are run with `asyncCaptureLimit` configuration, meaning multiple tests are run in parallel, causing image styles to return a `503: Retry after` response.

+This can be fixed by running the tests again.

 #### Preview changes